Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission.

 Here's all you need to make this recipe.

 - The squash: Zucchini and yellow squash work equally well, or use a combination.
 Other varieties of summer squash with a similar texture are fine, too.
 If your variety has large seeds, remove them before shredding.

 - Butter: I like to use a good cultured, salted butter like Kerrygold.
-Substitute olive oil if you like, which makes this recipe vegan.
+Substitute olive oil if you like, which makes this recipe vegan and dairy-free.

 - You can adjust the garlic, shallot, and seasonings to suit your taste.